Donate

 Nuclear testing

-From 1946 to 1958, the United States conducted 67 nuclear test explosions in the Marshall Islands, leaving a legacy of devastating environmental and health problems.
+From 1946 to 1958, the United States conducted 67 nuclear test explosions in the Marshall Islands, leaving a devastating health and environmental legacy.

 The United States detonates a nuclear weapon at Eniwetok Atoll in the Marshall Islands in 1952.
 Photo: US government